lixiang0508/Vu-SoftwareContainerization/README.md

 Now we can see the server's key: server.key and the certificate: server.csr.
 They will be encoded into base64 format and stored in the secret, which will be mounted on the ingress.
 ### Step4.3 Start the ingress controller
-install the nginx ingress
+install the nginx ingress addons
 ```
 minikube addons enable ingress
 ```

-create the tunnel to expose the ingress's endpoint
+When we want to visit this ingress later, we need tocreate the tunnel to expose the ingress's endpoint
 ```
 minikube tunnel
 ```

+### Step 5: Use Helm to install
+The helm chart is in helm/vegan.
+- Execute `helm install vegan helm/vegan` to directly install it
+- Execute `helm uninstall vegan` to directly uninstall it
+- Modify values in values.yaml and then execute `helm upgrade vegan helm/vegan` to upgrade is.
+(You may want to set autoscaling.enabled=true in values.yaml)
+- Execute `helm template vegan ./helm/vegan  --debug   > test.yaml` to see the k8s config rendered by helm